-Flour and cornstarch are two different things, but that doesn't mean there aren't times they can't substitute for each other.
-Depending on what you're using the ingredient for it is sometimes possible to swap out one for the other.
-In general, you can substitute flour for cornstarch, but you'll have to use twice as much flour as cornstarch, which will make the result heavier and thicker than the recipe intends.
+Flour and cornstarch are two different things, but that doesn't mean there aren't times they can't be substituted for each other.
+Depending on the recipe, it is sometimes possible to swap out flour for cornstarch, or vice versa.
+In general, you can substitute flour for cornstarch, but you'll have to use twice as much, which will make the resulting dish heavier and thicker than the recipe intends.

 A better solution would be to substitute another starch, such as arrowroot, potato starch, tapioca starch, or even rice flour.